 \subsection{Ablation studies}

-We also perform an ablation study to understand the effectiveness of the hyper-parameters (e.g. - block size and $\rho$) of \fancyname.
-Our results are arguably quite stable across wide choices of the tuning parameters; nevertheless we provide more informed choices along with additional insights.
+We also perform an ablation study to understand the effectiveness of the hyperparameters (e.g., block size and $\rho$) of \texttt{WISER}.
+Our results are arguably quite stable across wide choices of the tuning parameters; nevertheless, we provide more informed choices along with additional insights.

-For this study, we consider a single watermarked segment from token index $100$ to $200$, fix $\rho = 0.25$ and vary the tuning parameter $b$ of the \fancyname\ algorithm.
-As one would have hoped, increasing the block size too much decreases the performance, as the smaller watermarked segments gets subsumed in the noise of unwatermarked segments when block sizes are too large.
+For this study, we consider a single watermarked segment from token index $100$ to $200$, fix $\rho = 0.25$, and vary the tuning parameter $b$ of the \texttt{WISER}\ algorithm.
+As one would have hoped, increasing the block size too much decreases the performance, as the smaller watermarked segments get subsumed in the noise of unwatermarked segments when block sizes are too large.
 On the other hand, decreasing the block size would reduce the statistical power of the detection algorithm in the first stage itself.
 Therefore, one requires a judicious choice of the block size to optimally balance these two aspects, which is empirically observed through the upper plot of Figure~\ref{fig:ablation-study}.
 Based on empirical evidence, we recommend the choice $b \in (\lceil \sqrt{n} \rceil, 3\lceil \sqrt{n} \rceil)$, which works quite well in various settings that we have experimented with, while being also theoretically supported.

 A similar conclusion also holds for the choice of $\rho$, for which we fix the block size as $b=25$ and vary the tuning parameter $\rho$.
-As the choice of $d$ in Assumption~\ref{ass:alt-mean} is exogeneously determined based on the language model and watermarking scheme, a large value of $\rho$ would imply a smaller $\tilde{d}$ and by virtue of Theorem~\ref{thm:single-watermark} would imply a larger error.
+As the choice of $d$ in Assumption~\ref{ass:alt-mean} is exogenously determined based on the language model and watermarking scheme, a large value of $\rho$ would imply a smaller $\tilde{d}$ and, by virtue of Theorem~\ref{thm:single-watermark}, would imply a larger error.
 The lower plot of Figure~\ref{fig:ablation-study} demonstrates this empirically.
 However, any value of $\rho$ between $0.1$ and $0.5$ provides reasonable and relatively stable estimates.